SydneyChimkwenda/IQRKETHU/PDFSHIFT_SETUP.md

 ## Overview

-The app now uses PDFShift.io to generate PDFs directly from the browser (frontend-only).
-This works on Netlify without requiring a backend server.
+The app uses PDFShift.io to generate PDFs via a secure server-side API route.
+The API key is kept secure on the server and never exposed to the client browser.

 ## Setup Instructions